devops-toys/devops-app/README.md

 With Crossplane, users can create custom resources and controllers to model infrastructure needs as code.
 This reduces complexity and ensures consistency by providing a unified API for managing both infrastructure and applications.
 Upbound also offers commercial support for scaling infrastructure management in large enterprises.

+## VCluster

+VCluster is a tool for creating lightweight virtual Kubernetes clusters.
+These virtual clusters are useful for testing, isolation, and multi-tenancy in a Kubernetes environment.
+VCluster runs inside a Kubernetes namespace, providing the full experience of a Kubernetes cluster without the overhead of creating a separate physical cluster.

+VCluster is especially beneficial for development teams that need isolated environments for testing without the cost and complexity of managing multiple physical clusters.
+It helps save resources while allowing developers to work in environments that closely mimic production.
+The CLI helps manage vclusters, making it easy to create, scale, and delete virtual clusters as needed.